digitalyoshixi/zettelkasten/content/Programming/Loop Invariant.md

   - LI
 ---
 A statement that is true upon entering the loop, and after every iteration.
+Used after loop exit to prove that the algorithm is correct.
+Ideally tries to include all relevant variables required in the final proving statement.
 # Proving Loop Invariance
 ##### Basis
 Show that LI holds when entering the loop